vanderbilt-redcap/fhir-services-module/README.md

 * Downloading any REDCap instrument as a FHIR Questionnaire
   * This feature can be used from the **Online Designer** by clicking **Choose action** next to any instrument and selecting **Download instrument as FHIR Questionnaire**.
 * Selecting a **Project Type** of **Questionnaire** will make the following features available
+  * **NOTICE:** This feature predates the **Questionnaire** functionality built into the mapping feature mentioned above.
+The mapping feature is likely a much more useful solution in most cases.
   * The following features are found under the **Questionnaire Options** link in the left menu:
     * Uploading a **Questionnaire** to replace the **Data Dictionary** via the **Data Dictionary Options** button
     * Importing a **QuestionnaireResponse** as a record via the **Import a FHIR QuestionnaireResponse**